Daniel5055/valipop/dissertation.md

 - I felt like I could have added additional features to the simulation
     - However I also felt that there were also too many aspects left unfinished
     - And how those needed to be polished first

+- Testing record formats
+- Validation of input distributions
+    - but much more complex

 ### 7.3.
 Improvements